Last update

 If Luxembourg is to continue to create a large number of high-quality jobs, it is essential to offer a high-performance ecosystem in strategic sectors.
 An ecosystem of this kind already exists in the data and communications sector, and it will be systematically improved.

 A major player in this field – SES, in which the State is a shareholder – decided two months ago to buy Intelsat.
 This move is aimed at strengthening its position in the satellite and data market of the future.
-This acquisition will not only consolidate the company, historically based in Betzdorf and with an international presence, but will also strengthen the country's satellite and space ecosystem.
+This acquisition will not only consolidate the company, historically based in Betzdorf and with an international presence, but will also strengthen the country's entire satellite and space ecosystem.

 Luxembourg also stands out for the security of its data centres.
 A quarter of the most secure data centres in Europe are now located in Luxembourg.
 In this geopolitical context, security also includes data sovereignty.
-It is therefore important to control the countries through which data passes.
+It is therefore important to control through which countries data passes.
 In this respect, Luxembourg is a pioneer, especially in the wider context of the European Union.

 The 'Clarence' project by LuxConnect and Proximus will be launched in autumn.
 This will be the first 'disconnected' cloud solution where data is stored and managed exclusively within the EU.